mk8-bruh/winter.py/README.md

 ## Program class

-The class for running and managing your custom `ProgramStates`.
+The class for running and managing your custom `ProgramState`s.

 ### Creating a program